blueturtleai/gimp-stable-diffusion/README.md

    - **Steps:** How many steps the AI should use to generate the image.
 The higher the value, the more the AI will work on details.
 But it also means, the longer the generation takes and the more the GPU is used.
 50 is a good value to use.

    - **Seed:** This parameter is optional.
-If it is empty, a random seed will be generated om the server.
+If it is empty, a random seed will be generated on the server.
 If you use a seed, the same image is generated again in the case the same parameters for init strength, steps, etc. are used.
 A slightly different image will be generated, if the parameters are modified.
 You find the seed in an additional layer at the top left.

    - **Number of images:** Number of images, which are created in one run.
-The more images you create, the more server ressources will be used and the longer you have to wait until the generated images are diaplayed in GIMP.
+The more images you create, the more server ressources will be used and the longer you have to wait until the generated images are displayed in GIMP.

    - **Prompt:** How the generated image should look like.

    - **Backend root URL:** Insert the ngrok.io URL you copied from the server.
-It has to end by an "/".
-The URL should look like this ```http://*.ngrok.io/```
+The URL should look like this ```http://*.ngrok.io```.

 3. Click on the OK button.
 The values you inserted into the dialog and the init image will be transmitted to the server, which starts now generating the image.
 On the colab browser tab you can see what's going on.
 When the image has been generated successfully, it will be shown as a new image in GIMP.
 The used seed is shown at the top left in an additional layer.

 ### Inpainting
-Inpainting is replacing a part of an existing image.
-For example you don't like the face on an image, you can replace it.
-Inpainting is currently still in experimental stage.
-So, please don't expect perfect results.
-The experimental stage is caused by the server side and not by GIMP.
+Inpainting means replacing a part of an existing image.
+For example if you don't like the face on an image, you can replace it. **Inpainting is currently still in experimental stage.
+So, please don't expect perfect results.** The experimental stage is caused by the server side and not by GIMP.

 For inpainting it's necessary to prepare the input image because the AI needs to know which part you want to replace.
 For this purpose you replace this image part by transparency.
 To do so, open the init image in GIMP and select "Layer/Transparency/Add alpha channel".
 Select now the part of the image which should be replaced and delete it.
 You can also use the eraser tool.